Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Incidence

-Retinoblastoma is a cancer of the very young child; two-thirds of all cases of retinoblastoma are diagnosed before age 2 years.[
+Retinoblastoma is a cancer of the very young child.
+Two-thirds of all cases of retinoblastoma are diagnosed before age 2 years.[

 Anatomy

-Retinoblastoma arises from the retina, and it may grow under the retina and/or toward the vitreous cavity.
+Retinoblastoma arises in the retina, and it may grow under the retina and/or toward the vitreous cavity.
 Involvement of the ocular coats and optic nerve occurs as a sequence of events as the tumor progresses.

 Focal invasion of the choroid is common, although massive invasion occurs in cases of advanced disease.
 After invading the choroid, the tumor gains access to systemic circulation and creates the potential for metastases.
 Further progression through the ocular coats leads to invasion of the sclera and the orbit.
 Tumors that invade the anterior chamber may gain access to systemic circulation through the canal of Schlemm.
 Progression through the optic nerve and past the lamina cribrosa increases the risk of systemic and CNS dissemination (see Figure 1).